Leading to Reading

 Children’s Book Week Celebration

-A reading celebration is held each year at the Community Family Development Center.
-Members read stories in each classroom and the children enthusiastically work on a craft related to the stories.
-Each child is provided with new books to take home with reading tips for parents included.
+Children's Book Week is celebrated with the children at the Community Family Development Center.
+Following a story-telling activity, members read stories in each classroom and the children enthusiastically work on a related craft.
+Parents are provided with tips on reading with their children, and each child can select two new books to take home!

 Summer Reading Programs